 Admittedly, it also changes the feel.
 My Outemu Brown-based keyboard (Cherry MX knockoffs) was somewhere between a Logitech keyboard and an IBM Model M in terms of feel, and the o-ring dampeners definitely moved it closer to the Logitech.
 It feels better than a Logitech, but I noticed the reduced key travel.
 It’s not a showstopper for me, but if someone tells you there’s no difference, what they mean is there’s no difference for them.
 You may or may not notice it.

 I’ll get used to it and I’ll live with it because I still like it better than a rubber dome keyboard.
+I like mechanical keyboards because I find they help reduce wrist pain.
 But as a guy who likes old clackety and clangy IBM keyboards, this just isn’t the same to me.

 It doesn’t silence the keyboard, but you can hear me even on a rubber dome keyboard.
 If you ask anyone who’s worked with me in the last 20 years to say five things about me, chances are all of them will say, “He types fast.”
 The other four things will vary.